Skip to main content

 Application MetricsThese metrics provide insights into the usage and performance of objects within a Dremio deployment, including:

-• Number of queries, reflections, sources, and views.
+• Number of queries, Reflections, sources, and views.

 • Success and failure rates of queries.

-• Success and failure rates of reflection and source refresh operations.
+• Success and failure rates of Reflection and source refresh operations.

 Java MetricsThese metrics capture internal Java Virtual Machine (JVM) performance indicators from containers running the Dremio application, such as: